 At the time of independence, there were more than 500 princely states in India that were not a part of the British Empire officially.
-These states were given the choice to accede to either India or Pakistan or remain independent.
+These 500 princely states covered 48 per cent of the Pre-Independent Indian area.
+Sardar Vallabh Bhai Patel was given the task of the integration of princely states.
+The Indian Independence Act of 1947 gave princely states the choice to accede to either India or Pakistan or remain independent.

-Post independence, one of the first and major problems that surfaced was the integration of the princely states into the concept of a single unified, uniformly administered India.
+Post-independence, one of the first and major problems that surfaced was the integration of the princely states into the concept of a single unified, uniformly administered India.
 Since these princely states, were patronized by the British on a large scale during the 19th and 20th centuries, they were not comfortable with the idea of giving away their power and prestige.
-Some of these states that posed problems were Jodhpur, Bhopal and Travancore before independence and Junagarh, Hyderabad and Kashmir post independence.
+Some of these states that posed problems were Jodhpur, Bhopal and Travancore before independence and Junagarh, Hyderabad and Kashmir post-independence.

 Jodhpur: The services of the Diwan of the neighbouring state of Bikaner were used to persuade the King of Jodhpur to align herself with India.
 Thus, the Instrument of Accession with Jodhpur was signed.

 Bhopal: After Lord Mountbatten asked the Nawab of Bhopal to sign the Instrument of Accession, he tried to avoid any integration to the Union of India by reasoning the interests of Muslims in the Hindu-dominated region will be compromised after the accession.
 But the people of Bhopal had realized that this was only being done to preserve the Nawab’s owns power in the state and had nothing to do with the genuine interests of any community.
 Hence, the Nawab had to sign the Instrument of Accession with India.